ekernf01/perturbation_data/README.md

 This collection is not yet set up for deployment to non-Eric users.
 Main obstacles:

 - The Python code is not pip-installable or conda-installable.
-But it's in this repo, and you can point `sys.path.append` to it.
+But it's in this repo, and you can point `sys.path.append` to it. (see example usage below.)
 - The networks themselves are too big to put on GitHub.
 But they are on Patrick's AWS at `s3://cahanlab/eric.kernfeld/eric_laptop/research/projects/perturbation_prediction/cell_type_knowledge_transfer/perturbations/`.

+Recommended installation: clone this repo, then find the actual datasets on AWS and place them manually in the `perturbations` directory.

 ### Environments